SouravBandyopadhyay/design-patterns/README.md

 ## Introduction

 In software engineering, design patterns are reusable solutions to common problems in software design.
 They represent best practices evolved over time by experienced software developers.
-This repository aims to provide implementations of these patterns in JavaScript, along with explanations and use cases..
+This repository aims to provide implementations of these patterns in JavaScript, along with explanations and use cases.

 ## How to Contribute